ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

     DW_OP_lit4
     DW_OP_overlay

-> However, another way to do it if reg0 is only 32b is to create an
+> However, another more compact way to do it if reg0 is at least 32b
+> but not more than 96b or if the consumer is unlikely to read more
-> overlay on top of reg0 and leave a hole in it by using an offset
+> than 12 bytes is to create an overlay on top of reg0.
-> greater than the size of reg0.
-The hole in the overlay is inferred
-> to be undefined.

-    DW_OP_reg0       # this is only 32b or 4 bytes long
+    DW_OP_reg0
     DW_OP_fbreg (-12)
-    DW_OP_lit8       # This offset is 4 bytes beyond the last byte of reg0
     DW_OP_lit4
+    DW_OP_lit8
     DW_OP_overlay

+> If reg0 is less than 32b this will leave a hole of undefined storage
+> between the last bits of reg0 and the beginning of the value in
+> fbreg(-12).
+>
-> If reg0 is more than 32b and less than 96b or if only 12 bytes are
+> If reg0 is more than 32b and less than 96b or if more than 12 bytes
-> likely to be read by the consumer then the undefined bits can be
+> are likely to be read by the consumer then the undefined bits can be
 > explicitly overlayed onto the reg0's upper bytes.
+This undefined
+> storage will extend beyond the value in fbreg(-12).

    DW_OP_reg0
    DW_OP_undefined